Islandora-Labs/islandora_simple_map/README.md

 Once you enable the module, any object whose MODS file contains coordinates in the expected element will have a Google map appended to its display.

-### Solr integration
-To use Solr to return the coordinates instead of parsing the MODS records you can check the "Use Solr for object map queries" checkbox.
-This will reveal an autocomplete field to enter the Solr field containing your object's coordinates.

-This affects **both** individual maps and collection map generation.

 ### Collection maps
 You can enable a map for each collection by checking the "Enable collection level maps?" option, you can then enable a map for a collection within the collection's Manage -> Collection sub-tab.